graemerocher/micronaut-oraclecloud-workshop/lab_validation/lab_validation.md

 In this example the `@NotBlank` annotation ensures the name cannot be blank and the `@Min` annotation ensures owners must be at least 18 years of age.

-Notice as well the addition of the [@Context](https://docs.micronaut.io/latest/api/io/micronaut/context/annotation/Context.html) annotation, this ensure that any configurations are bound to the lifecycle of the `ApplicationContext` such that they are created on startup instead of lazily initialized.
-This ensures any validation rules are executed on application startup.
+Notice as well the addition of the [@Context](https://docs.micronaut.io/latest/api/io/micronaut/context/annotation/Context.html) annotation, which ensures that any configurations are bound to the lifecycle of the `ApplicationContext` such that they are created on startup instead of being initialized lazily.
+This ensures that validation rules are executed on application startup.

-Try modify the `testOwners` test now and pass in invalid data such as an `age` that violates the previously defined constraint:
+Try modify the `testOwners` test now in `OwnerServiceTest` and pass in invalid data such as an `age` that violates the previously defined constraint:

     <copy>
     @Test